tslever/auditory-restoration/docs/installation.md

 install.packages(c('tidyverse', 'lme4', 'emmeans', 'ggplot2', 'bssm'))   # direct code dependencies
 install.packages(c('repr', 'IRdisplay', 'IRkernel'))             # for the R notebooks IRkernel::installspec(name = 'ir43', displayname = 'R 4.3')
 ```

+I have not installed R yet.

 ## Running the code

 In Jupyter Lab, you'll need to set the kernel for your notebook to `induction`.
 If you're running a script, make sure to activate your venv first (`source venv/bin/activate`) or run it using the virtualenv python (`venv/bin/python <my-script>`)

+I have not set the kernel for a notebook to induction.